Tiamat

-In the Enûma Elish, the Babylonian epic of creation, Tiamat bears the first generation of deities after mingling her waters with those of Apsu, her consort.
-The gods continue to reproduce, forming a noisy new mass of divine children.
-Apsu, driven to violence by the noise they make, seeks to destroy them and is killed.
-Enraged, Tiamat also wars upon those of her own and Apsu's children who killed her consort, bringing forth a series of monsters as weapons.
+In the Enūma Eliš, written in the 2nd millennium BCE in Lower Mesopotamia in the Babylonian variety of the Akkadian language, Tiamat gives birth to the first generation of deities after mingling her waters with those of Abzû.
+The gods continue to reproduce, forming a new and noisy mass of divine children.
+Abzû, driven to violence by the noise they make, seeks to destroy them but is slain.
+Enraged, Tiamat wages war upon the children who killed him, bringing forth a series of monsters as weapons.
 She also takes a new consort, Qingu, and bestows on him the Tablet of Destinies, which represents legitimate divine rulership.
-She is ultimately defeated and slain by Enki's son, the storm-god Marduk, but not before she conjures forth monsters whose bodies she fills with "poison instead of blood".
-Marduk dismembers her, and then constructs and structures elements of the cosmos from Tiamat's body.
+Enki's son, the storm-god Marduk, eventually defeats her, but not before she conjures forth monsters whose bodies she fills with "poison instead of blood".
+Marduk dismembers her and constructs the elements of the cosmos from the parts.

 Etymology

-Thorkild Jacobsen and Walter Burkert both argue for a connection with the Akkadian word for sea, tâmtu, following an early form, ti'amtum.
+Thorkild Jacobsen and Walter Burkert both argue for a connection with the Akkadian word for sea, tâmtu, following an early form, tiʾamtum.
 Burkert continues by making a linguistic connection to Tethys.
-The later form Θαλάττη, which appears in the Hellenistic Babylonian writer Berossus' first volume of universal history, is clearly related to Greek Θάλαττα, an Eastern variant of Θάλασσα.
-It is thought that the proper name ti'amat, which is the vocative or construct form, was dropped in secondary translations of the original texts, because some Akkadian copyists of Enuma Elish substituted the ordinary word tāmtu ('sea') for Tiamat, the two names having become essentially the same due to association.
-Tiamat also has been claimed to be cognate with the Northwest Semitic word tehom (תְּהוֹם; 'the deeps, abyss'), in the Book of Genesis 1:2.
+The later form Θαλάττη, which appears in the Hellenistic period Babylonian writer Berossus' first volume of universal history, is clearly related to Greek Θάλαττα, an eastern Greek variant of Θάλασσα.
+It is thought that the proper name tiʾamat, which is the vocative or construct form, was dropped in secondary translations of the original texts because some Akkadian copyists substituted the ordinary word tāmtu 'sea' for Tiamat, the two names having become essentially the same due to association.
+Tiamat also has been claimed to be cognate with the Northwest Semitic word tehom (תְּהוֹם), in the Genesis creation narrative in Genesis 1:2.

-The Babylonian epic Enuma Elish is named for its incipit: "When on high [or: When above]", the heavens did not yet exist nor the earth below, Abzu the subterranean ocean was there, "the first, the begetter", and Tiamat, the overground sea, "she who bore them all"; they were "mixing their waters".
-It is thought that female deities are older than male ones in Mesopotamia, and Tiamat may have begun as part of the cult of Nammu, a female principle of a watery creative force, with equally strong connections to the underworld, which predates the appearance of Ea-Enki.
+The Enūma Eliš is named for its incipit: "When on high [or: When above]", the heavens did not yet exist nor the earth below, Abzû the subterranean ocean was there, "the first, the begetter", and Tiamat, the overground sea, "she who bore them all"; they were "mixing their waters".
+It is thought that female deities are older than male ones in Mesopotamia, and Tiamat may have begun as part of the cult of Nammu, a female principle of a watery creative force with equally strong connections to the underworld, a cult that predates the appearance of Ea-Enki.

 Harriet Crawford finds this "mixing of the waters" to be a natural feature of the middle Persian Gulf, where fresh waters from the Arabian aquifer mix and mingle with the salt waters of the sea.
-This characteristic is especially true of the region of Bahrain, whose name in Arabic means "two seas", and which is thought to be the site of Dilmun, the original site of the Sumerian creation beliefs.
+This characteristic is especially true of the region of Bahrain, whose name in Arabic means "two seas", and which is thought to be the site of Dilmun, the original site of the creation in the beliefs of Sumer.
 The difference in density of salt and fresh water drives a perceptible separation.